-14 Jan 7 PowerPoint mistakes that make you look (hella) old
+14 Jan 7 PowerPoint mistakes that make you look old-school

-…and, like many of its contemporaries, it’s having a bit of a quarter life crisis.
 When PowerPoint was the new kid on the block, all it really had to do to get results was show up.
-Just pick one of the good ol’ templates, fill in the bullets and voilà, you had an executive-quality, boardroom-ready presentation.
+Just pick one of the templates, fill in the bullets and voilà, you had an executive-quality, boardroom-ready presentation.

 But times have changed.

 The same old tricks that once charmed the audience and got them leaning forward in their seats could now have them rolling their eyes, heaving heavy sighs, and reaching for their phones to tune you out entirely.

 Don’t let bad slide design happen to you.

 You’ve got the experience.
 You’ve got the knowledge.
 But if you appear to be out of touch, people may not care about what you have to say.